What Is Vaginal Odor?

 A protozoan is not a bacterium or fungus, but a much bigger microbe.
 Many protozoans can cause human diseases like malaria, and different kinds of diarrhea (caused e.g. by Guardia sp. or amoebas).

 An infection with T. vaginalis is called Trichomoniasis.
 It is a sexually transmitted disease (STD) that can cause urethritis or the inflammation of the urethra in men.
 In women, a malodorous, yellow-greenish vaginal discharge and irritation of the vulva is often associated with this infection.
+Discomfort during sex, painful urination, itching in or near the vagina is also a sign of trichomoniasis.

 Yeast infections, often caused by yeast of the genus Candida, also known as Vaginal Thrush or Vulvovaginal Candidiasis (VVC), can also cause vaginal malodor.

 Symptoms like itching, vaginal soreness, pain during sexual intercourse, and external pain when urinating can mean that a yeast infection is the cause of the malodor, but similar symptoms can also be caused by other conditions.
+A white, cottage cheese-like vaginal discharge is typical for yeast infection.

-Vaginal thrush is a very common condition, as it is estimated that about 75% of all women have at least one episode of it during their life time.
+Vaginal thrush is a very common condition, as it is estimated that about 75% of all women have at least one episode of it during their lifetime.
 It is not considered an STD, but due to injuries to the vaginal lining that it can cause, it can increase the risk to contract an STD when a vaginal Candida-infection is present.

 Sexually transmitted vaginal infections like Trichomoniasis can be prevented by safe sexual practices, in particular, by the use of condoms.
+Laboratory tests can prove infection with trichomoniasis.
+If you are infected, you and your partner must be treated with antibiotics.

 If you go swimming, change out of the wet clothes as soon as possible.